zalando/skipper/readme.md

 #### Prerequisites/Requirements

 In order to build and run Skipper, only the latest version of Go needs to be installed.
-Skipper can use Innkeeper or Etcd as data sources for routes, or for the simplest cases, a local configuration file.
+Skipper can use Etcd as data sources for routes, or for the simplest cases, a local configuration file.
 See more details in the documentation: https://godoc.org/github.com/zalando/skipper.